The following information must be present on the label:

 Further information on EU import regulations for wine can be also found on the U.S. Mission to the European Union website.

-The Value Added Tax (VAT) is an indirect tax on goods and services which is borne by the end consumer and applied to the value added at each stage of the supply chain.
-In Bulgaria, this tax is called danak varhu dobavenata stoinost.
+Value Added Tax (VAT) is an indirect tax on goods and services which is borne by the end consumer and applied to the value added at each stage of the supply chain.
+In Lithuania, it is called Pridėtinės vertės mokestis.